-There are many platforms to choose from, and new ones emerge or morph seemingly all the time, but focusing in on maximizing your presence on the social media sites/networks you choose to leverage for new roofing business will help your overall SEO strategy get a boost.
+There are many platforms to choose from, and new ones emerge or morph seemingly all the time, but focusing on maximizing your presence on the social media sites/networks you choose to leverage for a new roofing business will help your roofing SEO get a boost.

 There is always speculation and experts who will claim to know exactly how to best a given algorithm — be it Google, Facebook, or Instagram — but the most prudent advice is to listen to what the Big Wigs are saying.
 For example, when Mark Zuckerberg announced in early 2018 that Facebook was focusing on “meaningful social interactions,” as he worded it, it makes sense to think about how you, as a business, can tailor Facebook Ads and posts to align with this direction and intent.
 Don’t try to “beat it,” but understand that there are better approaches than others to perform well on a given platform, so start with an open mind as you optimize social media marketing.

 When it comes to Instagram marketing, it shouldn’t be a surprise that the best practices dovetail with the direction Zuckerberg shared for Facebook, given that Facebook owns IG.
 The goal of the social media leaders is to encourage engagement, to keep social media social.
 So, tough love moment: if you show up on Instagram just to “sell,” you’re missing the point.

 If you take nothing else away from this article, remember—ENGAGEMENT.
 In the world of Instagram, this means comments, Direct Messages, and utilizing features like Questions and Polls in your Stories.
 We’ll get into more detail on some of these shortly with specific tips for working the Instagram algorithm for roofing SEO, but don’t forget that it’s the active actions that will boost visibility; not passive actions, such as mere likes and views.